-If your research is off campus, involves field work or in-person human subjects work, please use this webpage for guidance on the steps you should take in Phase 2 and 3 of Yale’s research reactivation.
+If your research is on campus and involves in-person human subjects work or takes place off campus and involves field work or in-person human subjects work, please use this webpage for guidance on the steps you should take in Phase 2 and 3 of Yale’s research reactivation.
 Note that during Phase 3 of research reactivation, overall permissions and restrictions for research remain the same as those in Phase 2.
 Therefore, applications for research reactivation will continue to be submitted as either Phase 1 or Phase 2 applications in EHS Integrator.
 Researchers conducting remote research that involves no travel or in person contact with research subjects do not need to apply for additional review.

 In some cases, the research you plan to conduct during Phase 2 and 3 may need additional COVID-19 safety review by Environmental Health & Safety (EHS) or one of the faculty committees established specifically for this purpose.
 In other cases, your return to campus research plans may not need additional review, but you will be asked to follow specially developed best practices guidelines.

 Please follow the steps outlined below or click directly on the flowchart, which takes you to the respective registration links on EHS Integrator.
 (Note that VPN is required to access and use EHS Integrator.
 For a general overview and directions on using EHS Integrator, including directions on how to add/remove individuals from an existing registration, see instructions here.)

 Step 1.
 Determine if your research is exempt from additional review

 - If your research involves in-person contact with human subjects and meets one or more of the following conditions, you must submit an application on EHS Integrator (see instructions in Step 2 below):

 - Research covered by an IRB protocol